Would You Let Your Child Have a Mental Health Day

 When parents lose a job, become ill, or even get divorced, then kids experience anxiety, and it’s common.

 All these conditions bring uncertainty, the uncertainty of what is going to happen in future.
-It may be that children need to help their family in different ways, and they cannot be in activities because they have to watch a younger sibling after school.
+It may be that children need to help their family in different ways, they miss school, and they cannot be in activities because they have to watch a younger sibling after school.

-Parents can help their children by having open communication, which can ease their anxiety.
+Parents can help their younger children out by having open communication, which can ease their anxiety.
 Children absorb what’s going on; you don’t have to give the complete details.

 Existing mental illness